 In order to find out who is in jail at San Juan County Jail you should navigate to their website and use the inmate search.

 The San Juan County Jail Inmate Locator is an online list of people who were arrested and are now in jail, including status, bail amount, and times you can visit.
 Also, you can find info for anyone who has been arrested or discharged in the past 24 hours.
 Inmates are shown in alphabetical order by their last name.
 You will be able to locate their inmate information faster if you’ve got their first and last name, birth date, or inmate ID.

 If the inmate you are looking for is at a different jail you can look here: Utah County Jails Directory

 A mugshot, or jail intake picture, is the photo that the jail takes when you get booked into jail.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your full name and intake number will be in the photos, and they’re on file.

 Mugshots of San Juan County Jail inmates can be viewed online, or you can go in person to the San Juan County Jail.
 When you search for mugshots on the website you need to put in the inmate’s legal name, and the arrest date, if you have it.

 How To Get Your Mugshot Removed

 Need to know how to get your mugshot taken off of the San Juan County Jail site?
 This will be difficult, as your mugshot is public record.
 You will need to file a Petition to Expunge in court.
 This means that the record of your arrest would be sealed, and will not be available to the public.
 Unfortunately, this happens very rarely.

 To learn more about removing your mugshot, the various mugshot sites, and the websites that offer to remove your mugshot for you: How To Get Your Mugshot Removed

 Bail & Bail Bondsmen – How To Get Out of Jail